Optimized Speculative Sampling for GPU Hardware Accelerators: Introduction

-\begin{itemize}[itemsep=1mm,parsep=1pt,topsep=0pt,leftmargin=*] \item Implementation of an \textit{exact} and consistently faster variant of speculative sampling optimized for GPU hardware accelerators. \item Exploration of sigmoid as a pointwise approximation to softmax in an even faster but \textit{non-exact} variant of speculative sampling. \item Comprehensive evaluation across multiple tasks, covering a wide range of draft and target model combinations. \end{itemize}
+\begin{itemize}[itemsep=1mm,parsep=1pt,topsep=0pt,leftmargin=*] \item Implementation of an \textit{exact} and consistently faster variant of speculative sampling optimized for GPU hardware accelerators. \item Exploration of sigmoid as an element-wise approximation to softmax in an even faster but \textit{non-exact} variant of speculative sampling. \item Comprehensive evaluation across multiple tasks, covering a wide range of draft and target model combinations. \end{itemize}